-The following core faculty members have active research interests in financial mathematics and teach most program courses.
+The following core faculty members have active research interests in financial mathematics, participate in program planning, and teach most program courses.

 Professor Beaumont has research interests in Financial Economics, Time Series Econometrics, and Computational Economics, including asset price dynamics for agent-based models.

 Professor Ekren's research interests include equilibrium and asymptotic results for market illiquidity and optimal transport duality.
 In stochastic analysis, his work includes viscosity solutions for non-Markovian stochastic systems, Malliavin calculus, rough paths and invariant measures for dispersive SPDEs.

 Professor Fahim works in financial mathematics and PDEs, especially probabilistic numerical methods for solving nonlinear partial differential equations arising in financial applications.

 Professor Kercheval works in financial mathematics and mathematical economics, including: the dynamics of agent-based economic pricing models;portfolio and credit risk, including the use of non-gaussian modeling distributions; fixed income risk models; and financial problems in stochastic impulse control and numerical linear algebra.

 Professor Ökten is interested in computational finance and Monte Carlo & quasi-Monte Carlo methods.
 His recent research is on (a) the design of effective simulation techniques for high dimensional problems in security pricing, (b) randomized quasi-Monte Carlo methods and their use in computational finance, and (c) quasi-Monte Carlo error bounds in the context of low-discrepancy sequences.

 Professor Zhu works in applied probability and financial math, including: credit risk,limit order books, option pricing, point processes, large deviations, random graphs and social networks.

 The following additional faculty members teach and/or advise financial math students, or have research interests in related areas.